 Apply to run a project in the CBD or in the Naenae community.
 Check back for updates on the exciting things happening in programme.

 We're looking for vacant spaces

-Get in touch with us if you have vacant space that you'd like to enliven, or if you'd like to attract new tenants into your retail space with a pop-up event.
+Get in touch if you have a vacant space that you'd like to enliven.
+About Space is ideal for attracting new tenants into your retail space with a pop-up event.

 Find out how to offer us a pop-up retail space, how to apply for a business trial or how to suggest a community project.
-Plus, find out how you can keep up to date with what we're doing in the CBD.
+Plus, find out how you can keep up to date with what we're doing in the CBD and Naenae.